Stochastic versus Deterministic in Stochastic Gradient Descent: Introduction

-\item Our distinct gradient analysis method provides insights for model formulation and algorithm design.
-For example, when $h(\mathbf{x})$ endows the objective function with sufficient strong convexity, we establish a faster linear convergence rate compared to existing results, such as Theorem 5.8 from \cite{garrigos2023handbook}.
+\item Our distinct gradient analysis method offers sharper theoretical guarantees, and provides insights for model formulation and algorithm design.
+Specifically, we theoretically prove that for the same algorithm sequence, our analysis yields a faster convergence rate and a smaller radius of the convergence region compared to existing results, such as Theorem 5.8 from \cite{garrigos2023handbook}.
+Moreover, when $h(\boldsymbol{x})$ endows the objective function with sufficient strong convexity, we establish that the algorithm can achieve an even faster linear convergence rate by utilizing the specific structure of the problem.

-\item The analysis shows that reducing the batch size increases both $s_{\scriptscriptstyle F}$ and $\sigma_{\scriptscriptstyle F}$.
-This indicates that the impact of the stochastic gradient for $F(\mathbf{x})$ becomes larger, which slows the convergence rate and causes the iteration point to settle in a broader neighborhood of the minimizer.
-Moreover, as the batch size increases, our convergence result asymptotically matches the classic linear convergence rate of the classic gradient descent in expectation \cite{nesterov2018lectures}.
+\item Our analysis also quantifies the role of batch size.
+A smaller batch size leads to slower convergence and larger oscillations in the limiting neighborhood of the minimizer.
+As the batch size increases, our convergence result approaches the classic linear convergence rate of full gradient descent in expectation.

-\item We conduct numerical experiments on logistic regression to validate our theory.
-These experiments further highlight the different roles of $F(\mathbf{x})$ and $h(\mathbf{x})$.
-They also show that the step size we propose can, to some context, guarantee the accuracy achieved by the algorithm. \end{itemize}
+\item Numerical experiments on logistic regression support these findings and further illustrate the distinct roles of $F(\boldsymbol{x})$ and $h(\boldsymbol{x})$. \end{itemize}

 The remainder of this paper is organized as follows.
-In Section \ref{sec:2}, notations, some results from convex analysis, and the applications of the problem \eqref{eq:opt1} are provided.
-In Section \ref{sec:3}, we present our main results and discuss the asymmetric roles of the stochastic and deterministic gradient.
-Numerical results are reported in Section \ref{sec:4}.
-Finally, concluding remarks are given in Section \ref{sec:5}.
+In \Cref{sec:2}, notations, some results from convex analysis, and the applications of the problem \eqref{eq:opt1} are provided.
+In \Cref{sec:3}, we present the convergence analysis of the mini-batch SGD and investigate how the stochastic approximation influences the algorithm.
+In \Cref{sec:4}, we further discuss the asymmetric roles of the stochastic and deterministic gradients.
+Numerical results are reported in \Cref{sec:5}.
+Finally, conclusions are given in \Cref{sec:6}.